nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Tips:**
 - Make sure the data is up-to-date before using the `pie` command for accurate visualisation.
+- Press "esc" to close the pie chart window.

 [Back to Table of Contents](#table-of-contents)